Ham Radio Operations at

 Long standing and excellent relationships exist between NWS Melbourne and the SKYWARN groups within east central Florida.
 Each individual county has an active communication network and operates SKYWARN networks (nets) on frequencies determined by nearby "repeaters."
 Repeaters are basically radio stations which use tall antennas to receive signals, then retransmit the signal so they can be heard over wider geographic ranges.

-Eight staff members at NWS MLB have ham radio licenses (see table below).
+Nine staff members at NWS MLB have ham radio licenses (see table below).
 Before or during severe weather episodes, if time permits, these hams may ask for weather reports, for example: This is WX4MLB at the National Weather Service in Melbourne.
 Weather radar indicates a strong thunderstorm developing along the sea breeze over Cocoa.
 The storm will likely move south into Viera, Suntree, and Melbourne and may intensify to a severe storm in the next half hour.
 WX4MLB will continue to monitor this frequency for any reports.
 NWS MLB staff may also request for SKYWARN activation.

 There are four general types of Severe Weather SKYWARN activation used by NWS Melbourne: